Alex Jones has filed for personal bankruptcy - Local News 8

 Right-wing conspiracy theorist Alex Jones filed for personal Chapter 11 bankruptcy protection in a Texas court on Friday, according to court documents.

-In the filing, Jones estimates his assets to be worth between $1 to 10 million, and his liabilities to be between $1 to $10 billion.
-The personal filing for bankruptcy protection in the Southern District of Texas is in addition to a bankruptcy protection filing for Jones’ primary company Free Speech Systems, which was made in July.
+In the documents, Jones estimates his assets to be worth between $1 to 10 million, and his liabilities to be between $1 to $10 billion.
+The Infowars host’s primary company, Free Speech Systems, also filed for bankruptcy protection in July.

-The personal filing comes after Jones lost a bid in Texas to water down the nearly $50 million damages award handed down by a jury earlier this year over the Infowars host’s false claims about the Sandy Hook Elementary School massacre.
+Jones’ personal filing comes after he lost a bid in Texas to reduce the nearly $50 million damages award handed down by a jury earlier this year over his false claims about the Sandy Hook Elementary School massacre.

-The judgment adds to a growing list of rulings and trials racking up costs for Jones, who owes $1.4 billion in a separate Connecticut case brought by eight families of Sandy Hook victims and a first responder.
-There is a hearing Friday in Connecticut to discuss Jones’ assets, in that case.

-Jones has baselessly repeated after the 2012 mass shooting, in which 26 people were killed, that the incident was staged, and that the families and first responders were “crisis actors.”
+After the 2012 mass shooting, in which 26 people were killed, Jones baselessly repeated that the incident was staged and that the families and first responders were “crisis actors.”

-While Jones initially lied about the 2012 shooting, he later acknowledged that the massacre had occurred as he faced multiple lawsuits.
+While Jones initially lied repeatedly about the 2012 shooting, he later acknowledged that the massacre had occurred as his lies spawned multiple lawsuits.
 But he failed to comply with court orders during the discovery process of the lawsuits in Connecticut and Texas, leading the families in each state to win default judgments against him.

+The latest Texas judgment adds to a growing list of rulings and trials racking up costs for Jones, who also owes $1.4 billion in a separate Connecticut case brought by eight families of Sandy Hook victims and a first responder.

+A trial was held in September and October in Connecticut, and the plaintiffs in that lawsuit throughout the trial described in poignant terms how the lies had prompted unrelenting harassment against them and compounded the emotional agony of losing their loved ones.

 The-CNN-Wire